Rocket to Uranus

-"Rocket to Uranus" is the 2010 comeback song for the Dutch Eurodance group Vengaboys.
-It was released on 4 June 2010 in the Netherlands.
-In the UK the track was released only as a remix on dance compilation album Clubland 17 initially.
-It was later released digitally with no promotion.
+"Rocket to Uranus" is a 2010 single by the Dutch Eurodance group Vengaboys, although it only charted in their home country.
+It was released as a single on 4 June 2010 in the Netherlands.
+In the UK, the track was initially released as a remix on the dance compilation album Clubland 17.
+It was later released there as a single digitally with no promotion.

 The song was written by a team consisting of Vengaboys, Danski, DJ Delmundo, Mattias Lindblom and Anders Wollbeck (Vacuum).
-The soon to be released video was shot in February and March 2010 in studios in London and L.A and was directed by Andy Soup, known for his work with Basement Jaxx and Scissor Sisters.
+The soon to be released video was shot in February and March 2010 in studios in London and L.A. and was directed by Andy Soup, known for his work with Basement Jaxx and Scissor Sisters.

 The video was rumoured to feature a cameo by Lady Gaga, but that was denied by the Vengaboys through their Twitter account.
-American celebrity blogger Perez Hilton was the rumoured international star to appear in the video.
+American celebrity blogger Perez Hilton was then the rumoured international star to appear in the video.
 According to a press release on their website, "he actually wrote some of the funniest lines of the song".

 A club remix for the song was provided by British producers Almighty.